ubuntu-id/ubuntu-id.github.io/content/download/index.md

 [See list of All Official Archive Mirrors for Ubuntu on Launchpad.net](https://launchpad.net/ubuntu/+archivemirrors)

-# Cara Menginstal dan Menggunakan
+# How to install and use

 ## Desktop & Server
 - Desktop: [Installation guide (Indonesian)](http://wiki.ubuntu.com/index.php/Getting_Started), [Installation tutorial](https://ubuntu.com/tutorials/install-ubuntu-desktop)